apollolarragoitia/cse15l-lab-reports/lab-report-1-week-2.md

 ## Part 1 - Installing Visual Studio Code

-When going about installing Visual Studio Code (VSC), the simplest manner is to download the installer found at https://code.visualstudio.com/ and follow the on-screen instructions.
+When going about installing Visual Studio Code (VSC), the simplest manner is to download the installer found [here](https://code.visualstudio.com/) and follow the on-screen instructions.
 For most, the version suggested by the Visual Studio Code website will be the appropiate version.
-In cases such as mine, where the version suggested is not the most optimal or appropiate for your system, other versions of Visual Studio Code that best match your working environment/setup can be found at https://code.visualstudio.com/#alt-downloads.
+In cases such as mine, where the version suggested is not the most optimal or appropiate for your system, other versions of Visual Studio Code that best match your working environment/setup can be found [here](https://code.visualstudio.com/#alt-downloads).
 In my case, I ended up downloading the Mac Apple Sillicon version for the most optimized experience given my working environment.

 ![Image](lab-report-1-images/vscode.png)